All Episodes

 That quote comes against a backdrop of a photograph showing the Iranian leader walking on an Israeli flag painted on a sidewalk.

-You know, on the during the week that the U.S. Congress is gonna authorize this deal, the Ayatollah hominy is out bragging how this means the end of Israel in 25 years.
+During the week that the U.S. Congress is going to authorize this deal, the Ayatollah Hominy is out bragging how this means the end of Israel in 25 years.

-It's folks there spinning in our face, and they're loving every minute of it.
+It's folks, they're spitting in our face, and they're loving every minute of it.

-By the way, speaking of, well, I don't I'll save it.
+By the way, speaking of, well, I'll save it.

 But I saw yesterday, I could not believe it.